Girls hoops: Van Wert tames Kenton 47-37

 Houg, who finished with 14 points, was 4-of-5 from the free throw line in the fourth quarter.

-Kenton had two players finish in double figures – Jenna Manas led all scorers with 20 points, including five treys and 17 points in the second half, and Lindsey Smith, who tallied 11 points.
+Kenton had two players finish in double figures — Jenna Manas led all scorers with 20 points, including five treys and 17 points in the second half, and Lindsey Smith tallied 11 points.

 Van Wert is scheduled to travel to Bath on Thursday before closing out the regular season at home against Crestview on Saturday (11 a.m.
 JV start).